-Non-contact strain mapping (60 samples in total from Samples 2 and 3 in Figure 1) and physical strain gauges (30 samples in total from Sample 4 in Figure 1) were used to monitor the strain development during the water immersion and drying processes of Section 3.3.2, respectively, for each species and adhesive type.
+Non-contact strain mapping (60 samples in total from Samples 2 and 3 in Fig. 1) and physical strain gauges (30 samples in total from Sample 4 in Fig. 1) were used to monitor the strain development during the water immersion and drying processes of Sect.
+3.3.2, respectively, for each species and adhesive type.

-3.3.3.1 Non-contact strain mapping

-A Correlated Solutions DIC system (Correlated Solutions, USA) was used to measure Samples 2 and 3 from Figure 1 for dimensional changes and surface-based strain evolutions of one end-grain cross-section during the drying phase.
-Samples were first immersed through the process described in Section 3.3.2 b) and a random speckle pattern was then applied to the wet surface using black and white spray paint.
+3.3.3.1 Non-contact strain mapping A Correlated Solutions DIC system (Correlated Solutions, USA) was used to measure Samples 2 and 3 from Fig. 1 for dimensional changes and surface-based strain evolutions of one endgrain cross-section during the drying phase.
+Samples were first immersed through the process described in Sect.
+3.3.2b and a random speckle pattern was then applied to the wet surface using black and white spray paint.
 The paint was sprayed as light as possible to keep it permeable and to ensure it did not act as a moisture barrier during drying.

-The samples were then placed in a constant environment cabinet (TRH-460, Thermoline Scientific, AUS) with a glass door and individually supported on a load cell (10kg capacity, Pavone Sistemi, Italy).
-The load cells were used to plot the evolution of the average moisture content in the samples based on the final moisture content calculated from Section 3.3.1.
+The samples were then placed in a constant environment cabinet (TRH-460, Thermoline Scientific, AUS) with a glass door and individually supported on a load cell (10 kg capacity, Pavone Sistemi, Italy).
+The load cells were used to plot the evolution of the average moisture content in the samples based on the final moisture content calculated from Sect.
+3.3.1.
 Four samples were tested at one time after which, new samples were submitted to the testing, until all 60 samples were tested.
-The chamber setpoints were set to 65°C and 15% RH to match the settings of the drying condition set in the AS/NZS1328.1 (1998) and used in Section 3.3.2 with airflow set to 2.5 m/s.
-However, the chamber could not reach the set temperature and relative humidity which were recorded (on average) for the to be 55°C and 15% RH for the duration of the experiments using a data logger (Hobo temperature/ relative humidity logger, Onset, USA).
-The experimental setup is presented in Figure 3.
+The chamber setpoints were set to 65 °C and 15% RH to match the settings of the drying condition set in the AS/NZS 1328.1 (1998) and used in Sect.
+3.3.2 with airflow set to 2.5 m/s.
+However, the chamber could not reach the set temperature and relative humidity set in the standard and the actual conditions were recorded using a data logger (Hobo temperature/ relative humidity logger, Onset, USA) as 55 °C and 15% RH for the duration of the experiments, i.e., 10 °C, on average, cooler than the set point.
+The experimental setup is presented in Fig. 3.

-The image collection was conducted using VIC-snap (version 9, Correlated Solutions, USA) with frame rates set to acquire an image every 5 minutes.
-Schneider 17 mm lenses (Xenoplan 1.4/17-0903) were attached to each of the USB 5 MP cameras (CSI-acA2440-75 μ m, Basler, USA) for testing with a 500 nm aperture setting.
-An image resolution was 2,448 x 2,448 pixels, resulting in a pixel dimension of 71.7 μ m/pixel.
+The image collection was conducted using VIC-snap (version 9, Correlated Solutions, USA) with frame rates set to acquire an image every 5 min.
+Schneider 17 mm lenses (Xenoplan 1.4/17-0903) were attached to each of the USB 5 MP cameras (CSI-acA2440-75 μ m, Basler, USA) for testing.
+An image resolution was 2,448 \times 2,448 pixels, resulting in a pixel dimension of 71.7 μ m/pixel.
 Other settings such as subset and step size were set to 29 and 7, respectively.